BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 ----

 ### 9. **Escalation** *(Independently Inspected)* [optional]
 - **Description:** Following the initial fulfillment, a third party may be called in.
 Whether this is needed or not is determined by the risk model of the actors (going back to phase 6).
-A third party can assess whether the interaction occurred in compliance with the contract.
-In order to do so, the inspector may repeat some of the steps to date, including going through their own Validation (steps 2-4) and Approval (steps 6-7).
+A third party can determine whether the interaction occurred in compliance with the contract.
+In order to do so, the inspector may repeat some of the steps to date, including going through their own assessment and approval (as in steps 2-7).
 Alternatively, they may repackage or reuse the results of the interaction for their own purposes, more implicitly endorsing it.
 - **Actor**: The community or either party interacting with an inspector.
-- **Action:** Validate, approve, and potentially endorse the results of an interaction.
+- **Action:** Assess, approve, and potentially endorse the results of an interaction.
 Or reject it.
 - **Success**: The interaction is independently endorsed.
      - If interaction is not endorsed, Fulfillment (phase 8) may have to be repeated by the counterparty.
      - If interaction is not endorsed, the actor requesting the Inspection may need to Dispute (phase 10).